Zoning places properties into categories such as residential, commercial, industrial, institutional and agricultural.

 - Don't forget to look at the General Provisions (Section 4) section of the Zoning By-law as some of this section might also apply to your lands.

-If you have any questions about the zoning by-law please contact the Planning department.
+If you have any questions about the Zoning By-law please contact the Planning department.